Can You Discharge Or Clear Taxes In Bankruptcy?

 Discharging California Sales Tax and Other Taxes

 In California, discharging sales tax liability requires the same elements listed above for income taxes.
-The key with sales taxes is that the business that generated the liability must be closed so that no new sales tax liability can be assessed and the taxes must have been actually assessed against you (the individual) as the responsible officer more then 240 days before filing the bankruptcy case.
+The additional issues with sales taxes is that the business that generated the liability must be closed so that no new sales tax liability can be assessed and the taxes must have been actually assessed against an individual as the responsible party more then 240 days before filing the bankruptcy case.